 Leadership & Strategy Spells

-Craig Fisher of CA Technologies offers methodology to give your sourcers all tools and training so they could come out from the shadows and become candidate attraction magnets.
+Craig Fisher of CA Technologies offers the methodology to give your sourcers all tools and training so they could come out from the shadows and become candidate attraction magnets.

 Marketing & Branding Invocation